Roxicodone 15 30 mg

 Stop using oxycodone and call your doctor at once if you have:

 - shallow breathing, slow heartbeat;

 - a feeling like you might pass out.

 What are the precautions when taking oxycodone hydrochloride (Roxicodone 15, 30 mg)?

-Before taking oxycodone, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
+Before taking oxycodone, tell your doctor or pharmacist if you are allergic to it; or to other narcotic pain relievers (such as oxymorphone); or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Last reviewed on RxList: 11/22/2010

 This monograph has been modified to include the generic and brand name in many instances.